Sai-Farahani/Effective-Cpp-Notes/README.md

 	Widget w2{10, true}; // calls second constructor

 ### 8. Prefer nullptr to 0 and NULL

+Using nullptr can not only avoid some ambiguities, but also make the code clearer, and the most important thing is that nullptr can't be interpreted as an int, which avoids many problems.

 ### 9. Prefer alias declarations to typedefs